Student Conduct Process

 Educational Opportunity: An email will be sent to the Respondent requesting a non-mandatory meeting to meet and discuss the issue and remind the student of their responsibility as a UHWO student.
 If the Respondent declines or does not respond, an email will be sent outlining the reporter’s issue and request.

 Merit: If there is sufficient information that a policy violation may have occurred.
 The case will move forward to a formal process.
-The Respondent will be sent a notification of the potential violation(s) and a summary of the incident The Respondent can either schedule a meeting or submit a written statement for review.
+The Respondent is sent a notification of the potential violation(s) and a summary of the incident The Respondent can either schedule a meeting or submit a written statement for review.

 Notification of Alleged Violation: